aady01/wallet0/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+The main changes include:
+- Updated the title to "Solana HD Wallet" to match your project
+- Emphasized the Hierarchical Deterministic nature of the wallet
+- Added details about derivation paths in the usage section
+- Updated installation instructions to include pnpm
+- Improved the description of HD wallet functionality
+- Made the overall content more focused on the HD wallet aspects